Dimension X

 An Opening Narration:

 "It happened during a routine skirmish in the Great War.
-Patrols advanced from the defense perimeter under jet cover and proceeded by Napalm Throwers.
+Patrols advanced from the defense perimeter under jet cover and proceeded with Napalm Throwers.
 The Enemy defended in depth and mopped up with guided 98s fired from forty miles to the rear.
 The blast area was ten miles in circumference.
 And the medics didn't find much to pick up over five hundred yards in..."

 An Ending Narration & Closing: